Skip to main content

 Input the number of rows backward/up or forward/down that you want to fetch data from relative to your current row.
 Note that to look forward/down you need to input a negative value.

-Additional Settings: Group By
+Group By (optional)

 This configuration is similar to a PARTITION in SQL